The Blue Heeler is an Australian herding breed. They were traditionally used for driving cattle along by nipping at their heels.

 Dogs with a liver shunt may fail to thrive and suffer a range of symptoms.
 Therefore, it’s very important to consult with your vet if your puppy is not growing as he should or seems unwell.
 Early treatment is important.

-The Blue Heeler has a reasonable lifespan for a purebred pup.
+The Blue Heeler dog has a reasonable lifespan for a purebred pup.
 They are often quoted as living 12-16 years.

-This is likely to be based on a study published in 2004 included 22 blue Heelers.
+This is likely to be based on a study published in 2004, that included 22 blue Heelers.
 The dogs that had died (eleven of them) reached a mean age of twelve years.

 The oldest of those eleven dogs lived to be sixteen years of age.

 Australian Cattle Dogs make great pets if you can to give them the exercise and mental stimulation they require to stay healthy and happy.
 But they are best suited to homes without very small children.

 They are loyal to their owners and are full of personality and love.
 However, you must be wary of their inherent desire to herd—they often try to herd running children and can be prone to nip at passing legs.

 So whilst they can make great pets if you have the time and energy to dedicate to their healthy lives, you will need to always supervise these dogs around smaller children.